Death of Andrew Sadek: Litigation

 On the second anniversary of the discovery of Sadek's body, his parents filed a wrongful death lawsuit against Richland County and SEMCA officer Jason Weber.
 They alleged that the county failed to properly train and oversee Sadek for what they were asking him to do, and fraudulently deceived him by overrepresenting the likely severity of the punishment he would receive from a court if he did not cooperate.

 At the start of 2017, Weber's attorney, Corey Quinton, asked the court for a gag order preventing the Sadeks or their attorney, Timothy O'Keeffe, from publicizing any information obtained by them during discovery on the grounds that disclosure might hinder the ongoing investigation into Andrew's death or taint the potential jury pool.
 Quinton pointed to what he said were extremely prejudicial remarks the couple had already made publicly.
 O'Keeffe responded that those statements had been made as part of general warnings to other parents about the perils of letting their children serve as CIs, and that it was not the Sadeks' intent to affect the case.
 He did, however, acknowledge that there might be evidence that the court could require be kept confidential.
 Two days later the judge declined the motion, saying he did not believe he had the authority.

 After a new trial date was set for April 2018, it was again delayed when Tatum O'Brien, another of the family's attorneys, asked that it be postponed since several organizations, including NDSCS and SEMCA, had not provided documents they had requested.
 The court ruled in the Sadeks' favor and postponed the trial.

-In 2019 the district court hearing the case granted the defense motion for summary judgement, holding that although there were triable issues of fact over whether and what standard of care Weber and the county owed Sadek, Weber's assertion that he faced a lengthy prison sentence was a prediction of future events and not deceit as a matter of law.
+In 2019 the district court hearing the case granted the defense motion for summary judgement, holding that although there were triable issues of fact over whether and what standard of care Weber and the county owed Sadek, Weber's assertion that he could potentially face a lengthy prison sentence was a prediction of future events and not deceit as a matter of law.
 The Sadeks had also offered no evidence that Andrew's death was not proximately caused by the defendants' acts.
 Its decision was upheld by the state Supreme Court the next year by a 4-1 majority.